ARCHER-CSE/parallel-io/documents/ARCHER_BestPractice/parallel_io_tuning.md

 * Below 96 processes the defaut stripe count of 4 gives the best performance
 * Above 96 processes maximal striping (`-c -1`) should be used to get best performance
+* MPI-IO collective operations are required to see good performance
 * Single striping (`-c 1`) was not explored in detail as the performance was so low that it made running large tests problematic.

-A more detailed study of the performance of SSF performance can be found in the ARCHER White Paper:
+A more detailed study of the performance of SSF schemes can be found in the ARCHER White Paper:
 [Performance of Parallel IO on ARCHER](http://www.archer.ac.uk/documentation/white-papers/parallelIO/ARCHER_wp_parallelIO.pdf)